13 Sep About blogging

 My posts also go onto my facebook page and selected group pages.
 It is a constant surprise how often people will ‘like’ my blog posts and ‘share’ it with friends.
 I have found that the best time to post to social media is in the evening and weekends – that’s when people have the time to read, ‘like’ and comment on the posts.
 Or on a Tuesday – maybe because they have no time for social media on ‘blue Mondays’?

 Blogging is forgiving in the sense that one can delete or edit posts as time goes by.
 Sometimes I will start off by just saving a recipe in the draft and when I make that dish I will take photo’s and add that to the post.
 To finish it off I will write something personal about the recipe and there you are – ready to go!
 The most difficult posts are the ones where guests are involved – you do not want to infringe on people’s rights.
 On the other hand, I do know that people enjoy reading my blog posts because of my honesty and ability to tell it as it is.
 By reading my website blog posts they get their questions answered: how do you handle difficult guests?
 Have you ever had guests who you did not want to stay?
 Do you not find it a terrible invasion of your privacy?
 Have you ever had stuff stolen?
 Have you had some funny incidents?

 I notice that many web designers put a ‘blog’ link on guest house websites and then it will read: No Results Found.
 The page you requested could not be found.
 Rather ask them to remove the tab until you are ready to start posting.

-I do think that people who stay in Guest Houses, opposed to Hotels, appreciate the personal aspect of a B&B stay and I therefor share personal anecdotes too.
+I do think that people who stay in Guest Houses, opposed to Hotels, appreciate the personal aspect of a B&B stay and I, therefore, share personal anecdotes too.
 That calls for some funny moments – like when my husband came home and asked: ‘what on earth are you writing on your website?
-I had a friend phone me and he called me ‘lady Chatterley’s lover’.
+I had a friend phone me and he called me ‘Lady Chatterley’s lover’.